Introductory NetLogo Exercises

 Write a reporter procedure that produces a “cross” neighborhood of radius

-.
-Do not include the center (offset[0 0]
+r.
+Do not include the center (offset[0 0]).Hint: See the documentation for

-.Write a reporter procedure that produces a box (Moore) neighborhood or radius
+range,remove, andsentence.Write a reporter procedure that produces a box (Moore) neighborhood or radius

-.Hint: use nested
+r.Hint: use nested

-loops.Extra credit: add a second argument,
+foreachloops.Extra credit: add a second argument,

-, which is a boolean that indicates whether or not to include the center (offset[0 0]
+origin, which is a boolean that indicates whether or not to include the center (offset[0 0]).Write a reporter procedure that produces a diamond (von Neumann) neighborhood or radius

-.
+r.
+The diamond neighborhood of a point is the set of points within a Manhattan distance ofr.
 (The diamond neighborhood of radius 1 is called a von Neumann neighborhood.)Extra credit: Use your

 Here is one approach to the cross neighborhood.
 (Try it yourself first!)